Query panels overview

 ### Combine tables in expressions

 Use `concat`, `join`, and related ops in your expression when you need to stack or merge row lists from tables.
 See [Join](#join) for a full example.
-The **Concat** and **Paginate** items in [Panel options](#panel-options) are separate controls on how the UI merges and loads table results.
+The **Concat** and **Paginate** items in [Panel options](#panel-options) are separate controls for how the UI merges and loads table results.

 ### Join